Eta makes landfall in Florida as a strong tropical storm

 Nov.
-8 (UPI) -- Tropical Storm Eta made landfall in the Florida Keys late Sunday after Gov. Ron DeSantis had declared a state of emergency ahead of its arrival.
+9 (UPI) -- Tropical Storm Eta made landfall in the Florida Keys late Sunday, lashing it with strong winds, heavy rains and a dangerous storm surge after killing dozens late last week in Central America.

-Eta made landfall at around 11 p.m. in Lower Matecumbe, Fla., as a strong tropical storm with maximum sustained winds of 65 mph, the National Weather Service said in a statement.
+Eta made landfall at around 11 p.m.
+EST in Lower Matecumbe, Fla., as a strong tropical storm with maximum sustained winds of 65 mph, the National Hurricane Center said in a statement.

-The forecasters said Eta, which is moving west-northwest at 14 mph over the Florida Straits, was located about 30 miles east-northeast of Marathon and 70 miles west-northeast of Key West.
+In its 4 a.m. advisory, the center located the system 70 miles north-northwest of Key West and 65 miles south of Naples and was maintaining its 65 mph winds.

-DeSantis issued the state of emergency Saturday for the following counties: Broward, Collier, Hendry, Lee, Martin, Miami-Dade, Monroe, Palm Beach.
+The forecasters said Eta was moving west-northwest at 13 mph and should pull away from the Florida Keys and South Florida later Monday and be over the southeastern Gulf of Mexico overnight through to Wednesday.

-The National Hurricane Center said Eta is forecast to pass near or over the Florida Keys on Sunday night and early Monday before moving over southeastern Gulf of Mexico late Monday and Tuesday.
+Florida Gov. Ron DeSantis issued a state of emergency Saturday for the counties of Broward, Collier, Hendry, Lee, Martin, Miami-Dade, Monroe and Palm Beach ahead of Eta's arrival.

 The center earlier said the storm was re-strengthening while moving over the Atlantic Ocean, and was expected to be near hurricane strength by the time it hit the Florida Keys.
 A tropical storm's maximum sustained winds are at least 39 miles per hour.
 A hurricane is at least 74 mph.